mfornace/nupack-docs-dev/sources/design.md

 rfp = 'CCUGCAGGACGGCGAGUUCAUCUACAAGGUGAAGCUGCGCGGCACCAACUUCCCCUCCGACGGCCCCGUAAUGCAGAAGAAGACCAUGGGCUGGGAGGCCUCCUCCGAGCGGAUGUACCCCGAGGACGGCGCCCUGAAGGGCGAGAUCAAGCAGAGGCUGAAGCUGAAGGACGGCGGCCACUACGACGCUGAGGUCAAGACCACCUACAAGGCCAAGAAGCCCGUGCAGCUGCCCGGCGCCUACAACGUCAACAUCAAGUUGGACAUCACCUCCCACAACGAGGACUACACCAUCGUGGAACAGUACGAACGCGCCGAGGGCCGCCACUCCACCGGCGGCAUGGACGAGCUGUACAAGUAA'

-# constrain window to be drawn from source
+# constrain window to be drawn from a source
 window1 = Window([a, ~b], [gfp])

-# OR constrain window to be drawn from more than once source
+# constrain window to be drawn from more either of two sources
 window2 = Window([~c, e], [gfp, rfp])
 ```